ianhomer/dotfiles/README.md

 I've not worked out how to automate all configuration.
 Until I do, this is what I manually do on each environment.

+### Hammerspoon

+Enable Security / Accessibility for Hammerspoon in System preferences.

 ### Keyboard Configuration - MacOS